Velvia: Appearance

 Velvia has very saturated colors under daylight, high contrast, and exceptional sharpness.
 These characteristics make it the slide film of choice for many nature photographers.

 Speeds

 Original Velvia

 The original Velvia was an ISO 50 film.
 In practice, many photographers used an exposure index (EI) of 40 or 32 to increase exposure slightly (one or two thirds of a stop respectively) in order to yield less saturated colors and more shadow detail.
 It was discontinued in 2005.

 Velvia 50

-Velvia 50 (RVP50) was reintroduced, on the new film base, in 2007, after announcements, under the provisional name Velvia II.
+After being announced under the provisional name, ‘Velvia II,’ Velvia 50 (RVP50) was reintroduced, on a new film base, in 2007.
 The original Velvia had been discontinued because of difficulties in obtaining some of the raw materials needed to make the emulsion.
 Fuji R&D created a new emulsion which substituted different materials in its manufacture yet retained the appearance of the classic Velvia.

 Velvia 100

 Velvia 100 was introduced in 2005, to replace the discontinued original Velvia.
 It is about as saturated as the original version but was designed to be more accurate in color reproduction.
 It used the new "Super-fine Sigma-crystal" technology which ended the need for larger grain size to achieve greater film speed.
 The newer speed also has finer grain (an RMS granularity value of 8), and uses the color correction layers found in Provia 100F.
 The Advanced DIR Technology releases developer inhibitors release compounds that regulate interlayer and edge effects yielding dramatic improvements in color reproduction.
 The color rendition of Velvia 100 was designed to record all colors even more accurately.
 Reciprocity failure was reduced for long exposures and dye stability extended.
 Fujichrome F transparency films held color accuracy for years of archival color stability, while Kodachrome films faded in less than 20 minutes of accrued projection.

 On July 6, 2021, Fujifilm announced the discontinuation of Velvia 100 within the United States, effective immediately.
 The chemical phenol, isopropylated phosphate (3:1) (PIP (3:1)) (CASRN 68937-41-7), the use of which is banned under the EPA's Toxic Substances Control Act (TSCA), is present in minuscule quantities within the layers of the film.
 While Fujifilm believes the trace amount is not harmful to the environment, they opted to discontinue the film within the United States in compliance with the regulation.
 Their statement does not make it clear if the film will continue to be sold in other markets.